bcgov/mds/load_testing/README.md

+# Load Testing

 This directory contains scripts for running load tests.
 The framework we are using is called Locust, which is an open source program written in Python.
 It's very simple to setup and get going, which is the main reason why we chose it.

-Runs on:
-Python 3
+## Setup Runs on: Python 3

 To install requirements run: